Skip to content

 Ingredients

-• 4 to 4 ¼ cups good quality homemade or store bought chicken broth, the better your broth, the better the rice flavor will be
+• 4 to 4 ¼ cups chicken broth, good quality homemade or store bought

 • 2 cups clam juice, bottled, found in grocery stores